|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Beyond the tasty melon-pineapple flavor and the ease of making it, the Pearl Harbor is also green.
 There is something magical and appealing about green cocktails that draw us in.
-They seem exotic and have a particular flair that other drinks simply do not have.
+The bright color gives the drink a particular flair that other drinks simply do not have.

 Gather the ingredients.